feathersui/feathersui-website/blog/2024-08-01-feathers-ui-version-1-3-haxe-openfl-release-announcement.md

 layout: "blog-post.html"
 permalink: "{{ page | blog_permalink }}"
 tags: ["blog"]
+ogDescription: The new Feathers UI v1.3.0 update is now officially available on Haxelib
+ogImageURL: /blog/img/feathersui-v1.3.0-og.png
 ---

 Today, Feathers UI **v1.3.0** is now officially available [on Haxelib](https://lib.haxe.org/p/feathersui/1.3.0).
 This release includes a new `DragDropManager` used by components like `ListView` and `GridView`, a new [`Collapsible`](https://feathersui.com/learn/haxe-openfl/collapsible/) component with a clickable header to toggle the visibility of its content, and a new `dispose()` method to help with UI component cleanup.
 It also includes over a year of bug fixes, which means even more stability for your projects.